roweno-heijmans/roweno.academic-kickstart/content/home/about.md

 Welcome to my website!
 I am a PhD candidate in economics at [Tilburg University](https://research.tilburguniversity.edu/en/persons/roweno-jrk-heijmans/), supervised by [Eric van Damme](https://research.tilburguniversity.edu/en/persons/eric-van-damme) and [Reyer Gerlagh](http://www.gerlagh.nl/).

-I am on the (European and American) job market this academic year!
+I will be available for interviews at the 2020/21 EJM and ASSA meetings!
+Click [here](https://www.roweno.nl/#jmp) for my job market paper.

 My research interests are environmental economics and game theory, in particular games of incomplete information.